-Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen, Andrea Riseborough, Karl Glusman
+Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 'When you love someone, you work it out.
 You don't just throw it away.
-You have to be careful with it, you might never get it again.' - Edward Sheffield (Nocturnal Animals) Click To Tweet
+You have to be careful with it, you might never get it again.' - Edward Sheffield (Nocturnal Animals) Share on X

-Susan Morrow: I’m fine.
-I am fine.
-I am, I am.
-I just can’t believe that I told you all of those things.
-I’m just kind of embarrassed, you know.
-Because what right do I have to not be happy?
+Susan Morrow: What right do I have to not be happy?
 I have everything.
 I feel ungrateful not to be happy.

 Alessia: As much right as anyone, Susan, as much right as anyone, because it’s all relative.
 You’re just awfully hard on yourself.

-Alessia: You mean with Carlos?
-I just… I’m totally cool with it.
-And having a gay husband is not such a bad thing, you know?
+Alessia: Having a gay husband is not such a bad thing, you know?
 We’re best friends.
 We love each other completely.
 I’m certainly the only woman in his life.
 And that lasts longer than lust, doesn’t it?
 It’s forever, really.

 Susan Morrow: Hutton and I don’t have that.